Best gifts under $500 this Christmas and Hanukkah

 What sets this KitchenAid stand mixer apart is its bowl-lift design.
 The bowl is held by two arms, providing sturdy bowl support when mixing heavy ingredients or large batches.
 The device has 10 speed settings and includes the accessories: power-knead spiral dough hook, flat beater and stainless-steel wire whip.

 Right now, you can score a crazy good deal on this most-wanted holiday item.
-The KitchenAid stand mixer is currently $200 off as part of Best Buy's early Black Friday sale.
+The KitchenAid stand mixer is currently $200 off as part of Best Buy's sale.

 The KitchenAid Artisan Mini Plus is a great option for people with limited counter space.
 The device weighs less than the larger model, making it easier to move around your kitchen.